-Severe traumatic brain injury commonly includes a loss of consciousness.
-It commonly appears on imaging studies.
-Findings may show contusions or bleeding that may manifest into herniations of brain tissue or shifts in location of one or more portions of the brain.
+Severe traumatic brain injury concussion commonly includes a loss of consciousness.
+It commonly appears in imaging studies.
+Findings may show contusions or bleeding that may manifest into herniations of brain tissue or shifts in the location of one or more portions of the brain.

 Moderate brain injury commonly includes a loss of consciousness (30 minutes to one week).
 Bruises or brain bleeds are detected using a CT or MRI or other diagnostic imaging tests.
 Positive findings such as skull fracture or hematoma in the brain will appear on CT or MRI or other imaging studies.

 - Dizziness or Blurred vision